MicrosoftDocs/customer-insights/ci-docs/data/home.md

 1. The **Add data sources** card assists you with your data import.
 Customer Insights - Data supports [several options to bring in data about your customers](data-sources.md).
 Select **Add data sources** to get started.
 1. Once the initial data import successfully completes, you can use the **Unify data** card to harmonize the data and [create unified customer profiles](data-unification.md) from disparate sources.
-1. With unified customer profiles in place, it's time to review the **Analyze data** options and get additional insights.
+1. With unified customer profiles in place, it's time to review the **Analyze data** options and get more insights.
 Give it a try to create [business measures](measures.md) to track KPIs, [define segments](segments.md) to reach specific audiences, or [configure predictions](predictions.md) with the help of AI.
 1. Now that your customer data is imported, unified, and neatly structured, you use our [various export destinations](export-destinations.md) to take action on the data.
 Select **Add connections** to connect your favorite services.
 For example, export the data to Dynamics 365 Customer Insights - Journeys to create marketing campaigns and build customer journeys.

 ## Your customer insights section

-- **Segments** shows groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
+- **Segments** shows groups of customers based on demographic, behavioral, or transactional attributes that you defined.
 [Creating segments](segments.md) helps you to group your customer base and better target your business activities.

-- **Business measures** shows tiles with [key performance indicators (KPIs)](measures.md) that you've defined.
+- **Business measures** shows tiles with [key performance indicators (KPIs)](measures.md) that you defined.
 For example, average likelihood of a customer to churn or the average online spend per customer.

 - **Enrichments** lists results of the enrichment runs that completed recently.
 [Enrichments](enrichment-manage.md) add information about your customer base.
 For example, by understanding the interests and brands that they have affinity for.